annotation/text-fabric/docs/Api/General.md

         template.
 It includes the edge features that are available in your dataset.

-??? abstract "`S.search()`"
+??? abstract "S.search()"
     ```python
     S.search(searchTemplate, limit=None)
     ```

     ???+ info "Description"
-        Searches for combinations of nodes that together match the `searchTemplate`.
+        Searches for combinations of nodes that together match a search template.
+        This method returns a *generator* which yields the results one by one.
+One result is a tuple of nodes, where each node corresponds to an *atom*-line in your [search template](#search-template-introduction).

+    ??? info "searchTemplate"
+        The search template is a string that conforms to the rules described above.

+    ??? info "limit"
         If `limit` is a number, it will fetch only that many results.

-        This method returns a *generator* which yields the results one by one.
-A result is a tuple of nodes, where each node corresponds to an *atom*-line in your [search template](#search-template-introduction).

     ??? note "Generator versus tuple"
         If `limit` is specified, the result is not a generator but a tuple of results.